lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 ```

 Obviously, the `game.py` itself, cannot be tested because it calls `input`
 indirectly.
-But you can execute it if you want to play.
+But almost empty and you can execute it only if you want to play.

 <!-- Editor's opinionated comment: I cannot help myself, but I like the first
 option better. -->